Windows81/Roblox-Freedom-Distribution/README.md

 My use of Rōblox's binaries are unlikely to fall into fair use.
 Be wary of any potential copyright takedowns.

 In the event of a DMCA takedown, don't rely on forks of this repo on GitHub.
 Consider using other means.
 Also consult this [document](./LEGAL.md) if you want to know why I think I'm protected under fair-use law.

 ## Installation

 ### As a Binary

-This is good for if you want to deploy quickly on any machine with connection to the internet.
+This is good for if you want to deploy quickly on any machine _with_ connection to the internet.

+#### For Windows

 To install _as a binary_, run: